 If we’re to create a world of equal opportunities, equal access to resources and mutual support, perhaps it’s time to tap into the richness of our inner sky and refine, hone and cultivate those ideas we always deemed to wild and chimerical for the “real” world.
 And then, to look around and find our connectors — shared ideas can easily become projects.
 Projects can become movements.
 What starts out as a droplet can become a swelling tide.

-If you want to know more about how the Great Conjunction will impact you personally, you can visit my store and book an astrology reading.
+If you want to know more about how the Great Conjunction will impact you personally, you can book an astrology reading.

 Photo by Zain Ali on Pexels.